ofajs/ofa-v4-docs/docs/en/docs/create-component/parameter-description.md

 ### attrs

-`attrs` is an object type property belonging to `data`, but this data will be reflected in the element's attributes, and changes to the attributes will dynamically change the component's `data`.
-When there is a capital letter key, it will be converted to `-` camel case naming in the component attribute.
+`attrs` is an object-type attribute, which also belongs to `data`, but this data will be reflected in the attributes of the element.
+Changes in the attributes will also dynamically change the `data` of the component.
+When there is a capital key, it will be transformed into a kebab-case naming in the component attribute.

 Example:

 ```javascript
 // button-component.mjs